dominikt2/java-chess/README.md

   - download all files
   - run Main.java (chess/src/main/Main.java)

-For now the game does not end when checkmate, insufficient material or stalemate occurs.
+For now the game prints what is the game result in the terminal </br>
+printing one of these texts:
+  - White wins
+  - Black wins
+  - Stalemate